tgrtgak/mmio2-2/views/guidance/en/about.md

-# RISC-V Assembler and Runtime Simulator (RARS)
+# RISC-V Assembler and Workable, Rewritable System (RAWRS)

 ![Logo](../images/dynamic/hex/ae8bab/dinosaurs/stegosaurus.svg)

-**RARS** is a learning tool designed to help teach architecture concepts through the writing of assembly language.
+**RAWRS** is a learning tool designed to help teach architecture concepts through the writing of assembly language.
 The language used is RISC-V, an up-and-coming open RISC architecture based on MIPS.
-RARS itself is loosely modeled after its own namesake, MARS, which is an equivalent learning solution for MIPS assembly.
+RAWRS itself is loosely modeled after its own namesake, MARS, which is an equivalent learning solution for MIPS assembly.

-RARS is built off of entirely free and open software and is designed to be easy to deploy to any modern environment as a static website.
-It uses *emscripten* to compile the free and open toolchain that RARS uses to assemble and inspect application binaries all within the web browser's native JavaScript engine.
+RAWRS is built off of entirely free and open software and is designed to be easy to deploy to any modern environment as a static website.
+It uses *emscripten* to compile the free and open toolchain that RAWRS uses to assemble and inspect application binaries all within the web browser's native JavaScript engine.

 The simulator (or emulator if you must) that runs the RISC-V application and kernel is TinyEmu by Fabrice Bellard, and is itself permissively licensed and open.
 Without this, the modifications required to make it work in an educational environment would not have been possible.
-And in the same spirit, RARS is offered, along with the educational RISC-V kernel written alongside it, completely openly and free.
+And in the same spirit, RAWRS is offered, along with the educational RISC-V kernel written alongside it, completely openly and free.

 ## License